anthony-r-h/anthony-r-h.github.io/_posts/2023-12-01-CARDORGANIZER100_3.md

 - Started this (and two other) wallets a few years ago, was abandoned due to various errors
 - The goal was to see the wallet to completion
+- Design hasn't been updated to fix stitching spacing as found in CARDORGANIZER101